What players need in the first 30 seconds

 Rogue Core should be explained as a standalone Early Access spinoff, not a Deep Rock Galactic DLC.
 That answer belongs near the top because players with the original game will naturally search whether they need a separate purchase.

 Co-op is also a purchase-decision feature.
-Steam describes the game as 1-4 player co-op, so the page can confidently say groups are part of the product promise, while still holding back on live stability, invite behavior, and solo viability until players can test the public build.
+Steam describes the game as 1-4 player co-op, so the page can confidently say groups are part of the product promise, while still holding back on live stability, invite behavior, and solo viability unless official notes or repeated player reports prove a current pattern.

 If launch reports show repeated co-op invite, disconnect, server, or lobby problems, those belong in a known-issues section first.
 A separate co-op troubleshooting page should wait until the issue pattern is strong enough.